Bondage Rope Tying 101

 Mastering the Basics

-Alongside practicing in these environments, learning the foundational skills is crucial.
+Learning the foundational skills is crucial to practicing in these environments.
 Start with basic knots and rope handling techniques.

 As highlighted by experts, if you take the time to learn how to control and move rope effectively, you'll avoid amateur mistakes—like giving your partner rope burn or accidentally hitting them with flailing rope ends.